schweigerjonas/placemark-core/README.md

 ## placemark-core

 **placemark-core** is a web application built with the [Hapi](https://hapi.dev/) framework that allows users to register, log in, and manage points of interest.
-This core of the application is focused on the backend of the application.
-The associated [Svelte](https://svelte.dev/) frontend can be found [here]().
+This application-core is focused on the backend of the project.

 - [Features](#features)
 - [Getting Started](#getting-started)